amida-tech/recruitment-registry/api/docs/api.md

 	.send(profileSurvey)
 	.then(res => {
 		console.log(res.status);  // 201
-		console.log(res.body.id); // Expected to be internal id of the profile survey });
+		console.log(res.body.id); // id of the profile survey });
 ```

-Server response details are identical to posting an ordinary survey.
+Server responds with the profile survey `id` in the response body.

 ##### Consent Documents
 <a name="admin-consent-document"/>

 Recruitment Registries support multiple consent document types.
-Consent Types in this API may refer to actual Consent Forms or similar documents that participants have to sign such as Terms Of Use.
-Separate API paths are provided for Consent Types and Consent Documents since it is expected to have versions of Consent Document of the same type with only one of them being active at one time.
+Consent Types in this API may refer to an actual Consent Form or other document types that participants have to sign such as Terms Of Use.
+Separate resources are provided for Consent Types and Consent Documents since it is expected to have evolving versions of Consent Documents of the same type.
+This API enforces to have a single active Consent Document of a certain Consent Type at any point in time; when a new Consent Document of a particular type is created, the previous active one is deactivated.

 Consent Type JSON descriptions are minimal